- 1 Explore the Features of the Top ERP Software

 Analyze Customer Reviews and Feedback

 Finding the best software requires feedback from existing customers.
+Valuable feedback can be found by meeting and discussing with existing users at the various software conferences.
 Search the internet for customer reviews to learn more about the ERP solutions that you are considering implementing.

 Pay attention to the strengths and weaknesses of the software.
 Almost every product contains one or two drawbacks.
 However, the advantages should outweigh the disadvantages.